WICG/turtledove/FLEDGE.md

     }
     ```

-The browserSignals argument must be handled carefully to avoid tracking.
+The `browserSignals` argument must be handled carefully to avoid tracking.
 It certainly cannot include anything like the full list of interest groups, which would be too identifiable as a tracking signal.
-The renderUrl can always be included since it has already passed a k-anonymity check, for example, but the winning interestGroupName will only be present if it has exceeded the threshold which gates daily updates.
-Similarly, the browser may limit the precision of the bid and desirability values to avoid these numbers exfiltrating information from the interest group's userBiddingSignals.
+The `renderUrl` can always be included since it has already passed a k-anonymity check, for example, but the winning `interestGroupName` will only be present if it has exceeded the threshold which gates daily updates.
+Similarly, the browser may limit the precision of the bid and desirability values to avoid these numbers exfiltrating information from the interest group's `userBiddingSignals`.
 On the upside, this set of signals can be expanded to include useful additional summary data about the wider range of bids that participated in the auction, e.g. the second-highest bid or the number of bids.

 The `reportResult()` function's reporting happens by calling browser-provided aggregate reporting APIs or, temporarily, directly calling network APIs.
 The output of this function is not used for reporting, but rather as an input to the buyer's reporting function.

 #### 5.2 Buyer Reporting on Render and Ad Events

-The buyer's JS (i.e. the same script, loaded from `biddingLogicUrl`, that provided the `generateBid()` function) can also expose a `reportWin()` function:
+The buyer's JavaScript (i.e. the same script, loaded from `biddingLogicUrl`, that provided the `generateBid()` function) can also expose a `reportWin()` function:

 ```